LearnOnDemandSystems/docs/lod/aws-capabilities.md

 isPublished: true
 ---

-# Lab on Demand AWS API Capabilities
+# Skillable Studio AWS API Capabilities

 Below is a list of **supported** and **planned support** Amazon Web Services (AWS) APIs.
 Each service name has a link to the AWS API implementation documentation.